-Occasionally taxi passengers soil the vehicle they have hired by, for example, vomiting or spilling food or drink.
+Occasionally taxi passengers soil the vehicle they hired by, for example, vomiting or spilling food or drink.
 When this happens, the driver must take the vehicle out of service for cleaning.
 This usually takes between one and two hours, but in particularly bad cases the vehicle can lose an entire shift.

-In 2018 we introduced a cleaning fee of up to a maximum of \$120, based on price benchmarks, estimate of lost revenues and stakeholders' feedback.41
+In 2018 we introduced a cleaning fee of up to a maximum of \$120, based on price benchmarks, estimated lost revenues and stakeholders' feedback.
+For this review, one stakeholder suggested linking the cleaning fee to the penalty unit (currently \$184.92) so that it would be updated automatically overtime.
+46

-Our draft decision is to continue to allow taxi drivers to charge a reasonable cleaning fee of up to a maximum of \$120.
+Our final decision is to continue to allow taxi drivers to charge a reasonable cleaning fee of up to a maximum of \$120.
 Our updated benchmarking analysis suggests that a \$120 cleaning fee remains within the range of cleaning fees charged by taxis and ride share vehicles in Australia.
-Maximum cleaning fees allowed for taxis in other Australian jurisdictions range from \$50 (Northern Territory) to \$137 (Queensland).42 Rideshare providers in Victoria currently charge a cleaning fee of up to a maximum of \$150.43
+Maximum cleaning fees allowed for taxis in other Australian jurisdictions range from \$50 (Northern Territory) to \$142 (Queensland).
+Rideshare providers in Victoria currently charge a cleaning fee of up to a maximum of \$150.

-41 Essential Services Commission, Unbooked commercial passenger vehicle review 2018: Final decision, September 2018, pp. 20-22.
+&lt;sup>45 Essential Services Commission, Unbooked commercial passenger vehicle review 2018: Final decision, September 2018, pp. 20-22.